 “C’est mieux de n’en pas parler,” I said to myself the first time I sat on top of Ryan Mountain and tried to put my finger on the exact shade of goodness the Joshua Tree National Park radiates.
-The expression I came up with - “everything in its place” - was the reason I quickly urged myself (in French, which is naturally the language I use to admonish myself) not to speak those feelings aloud.
+The expression I came up with-“everything in its place”-was the reason I quickly urged myself (in French, which is naturally the language I use to admonish myself) not to speak it aloud.

 In the times I’ve returned since, I’ve come up with numerous other inadequate expressions for the general alright-ness the Joshua Tree desert offers, all of which fall flat when laid side by side with the experience of sitting atop a boulder in the desert, looking out at giant rocks and gnarled trees stretching as far as the eye can see.
 But I’m not alone in attempting to give concrete form to the power of Joshua Tree.
 The park offers a popular artist-in-residence program, hosts an annual music festival and numerous writing workshops, and of course was Bono’s most famous muse.
 The very name of the park is a tribute to the landscape’s magic, as legend has it that the gnarled branches of the trees there reminded early Mormon settlers of the prophet Joshua pointing the way to the Promised Land.

-My most recent Joshua Tree trip was in mid-February, which fortunately proved much warmer than I had feared.
+My most recent Joshua Tree trip was last February, with the temperature fortunately proving much warmer than I had thought.
 “Want to go to Joshua Tree this weekend?” my friend Christine called to ask me one day.
-“I hear it’s like a giant natural playground for grown-ups.”
-With 191 miles of trails and five fan-palm oases left to explore, I had little reason to argue for a place I’d never been before.
-A few days later, Christine and I were waiting in line at a small produce stand in Twenty-Nine Palms, our arms full of provisions for the days ahead.
+“I hear it’s like a giant natural playground for grownups.”
+With 191 miles of trails and five fan-palm oases still remaining for me to explore at Joshua Tree, I had little reason to argue for going to a place I’d never been before.
+A few days later, Christine and I were waiting in line at a small produce stand in Twentynine Palms, our arms full of provisions for the days ahead.
 Although I was dying to get into the park and abandon my car for the long weekend, I couldn’t resist a stop at Crossroads Cafe and Tavern, which is just before the west entrance to the park.
-Directly across the street from a library the size of a living room, Crossroads is the kind of place that makes you seriously consider asking for a job as a dishwasher, spending your days drinking coffee and playing on rocks with the locals and your nights drinking beer and trading travel stories with the visitors passing through.
+Directly across the street from a library the size of a living room, Crossroads is the kind of place that makes you seriously consider asking for a job as a dishwasher, so you can spend your days drinking coffee and playing on rocks with the locals and your nights drinking beer and trading travel stories with the visitors passing through.
 So far, I’ve managed to contain myself to buying coffee and veggie burgers there.

-At sunset that night, Christine and I found a seat high enough to see the sky changing colors in a 360-degree spectrum.
+At sunset that night, Christine and I found a rocky seat high enough to see the sky changing colors in a 360-degree spectrum.
 “It’s like some giant three-year-old forgot to pick up his toys,” Christine said in between bites of her granola bar.
-Around the campfire later, we spontaneously broke out into a tone deaf, lyrically damaged rendition of the Flaming Lips’ “Do You Realize?”
-Then we took a slow walk to Skull Rock, where we lay on our backs under stars so bright I finally knew what people meant when they referred to Orion’s Belt and the Seven Sisters.
+Around the campfire later, we spontaneously broke out into a tone-deaf, lyrically damaged rendition of the Flaming Lips’ “Do You Realize?”
+Then we took a slow walk to Skull Rock, where we lay on our backs under stars so bright I finally saw what people meant when they referred to Orion’s Belt and the Seven Sisters.
 We slept outside, our sleeping bags pulled tight about our faces.
-I lay on my back with my glasses on so I could see the bowl of stars overhead every time I was awoken by the coyotes yipping and howling.
+I slept on my back with my glasses on so I would see the bowl of stars overhead every time I was awakened by the coyotes yipping and howling.

 With an annual pass to Joshua Tree available for only $30 and carrying no restrictions on the amount of time one can spend there, there is always a moment during my Joshua Tree trips when it crosses my mind that I could simply stay: set up an outdoor kitchen, spend my days reading books in the sun and climbing on rocks.
 But away from the desert, down off the euphoric nature high, I’m forced to accept that I want other things in life besides hammocks and rocks; if I lived in the desert, the most I could hope to accomplish on a given day would be to scribble variations of the phrase “everything in its place” on the bottoms of matchboxes.
 Knowing Joshua Tree is there, however, makes the nagging urge to someday “make something of myself” entirely manageable.